yoeran/kirby-kit/README.md

 #### Contents
 - Takes Bower packages into account
 - Lints and uglifies Javascript
-- Compiles SCSS and uses Autoprefixer
+- Compiles and autoprefixes SCSS
+- Generates a custom Modernizr build with gulp-modernizr

 ## Installation
 - Download the Kirby CMS and place the contents in the folder named `public/`.